 Having a personal assistant at your beck and call has become more affordable in the past few years.

 To set it up:

 1. Open the Alexa app on your smartphone.
-Tap More on the bottom right-hand side.
-Select See More.
-Now tap Care Hub.
+Tap More in the bottom-right corner.
+Select See More | Alexa Together.